5 Best Yoga Poses To Do Before Going to Bed

 This posture is often called a "forward bend," but it's not bending forward in the traditional sense.

-That's because the spine is actually flexed, or rounded.
+That's because the spine is flexed, or rounded.
 While the torso remains upright and vertical.

 This posture lengthens and stretches the muscles along the back of your body.
 Including the hamstrings, glutes, and lower back.